Protocol For Public Comment

 During open sessions of the Board or its Committees, members of the public will be given a reasonable opportunity to express opinions on matters under consideration by the body during the meeting, as long as order is maintained.
 Public comment shall be subject to reasonable rules established by the Board or Committee chairperson.

 - Additional Opportunity for Public Comment at Full Board Meetings

 In the discretion of the Board Chair, additional time not to exceed fifteen (15) minutes may be allocated at the beginning of each regularly scheduled Full Board meeting (customarily held Saturday morning) for brief oral presentations from members of the University community or the public who wish to express views on issues germane to the Board.
 Comment opportunities shall be administered as explained below.

 (1) Requests to address the Board must be made in writing through the Board Coordinator's Office no sooner than two weeks before and at least forty-eight (48) hours prior to a scheduled meeting of the Board (based on calendar days) by submitting the Public Comment Protocol Form to email@example.com.
 The Office of the Board Coordinator will issue a communication acknowledging receipt of requests and confirm logistical details for the public comment period.

 (2) Speakers may submit to the Board Coordinator written information to be distributed to the Board.
-In such event, the speaker may submit the information electronically in advance of the meeting to firstname.lastname@example.org or bring an adequate number of copies for distribution (a minimum of thirty (30) copies).
+In such event, the speaker may submit the information electronically in advance of the meeting to firstname.lastname@example.org or bring an adequate number of copies to the meeting (a minimum of thirty copies).